mysqljs/mysql/Readme.md

 ## FAQ

+### How do I compile this module?

+This module is written entirely in JavaScript.
+There is no dependency on external C libraries such as libmysql.
+That means you don't have to compile this module at all.

 ### How can I retrieve the id from the last inserted record?

     client.query('INSERT INTO my_table SET title = ?', function(err, info) {